This page is designed to answer the following questions:

 Some of the different uses of risk assessments include:

 - Universal risk assessments cover common risks to everyone in the workplace.
-Examples include a security risk assessment to reduce the risk of intruders accessing the premises or a risk assessment on slipping/tripping hazards in the workplace.
+Examples include a security risk assessment to reduce the risk of intruders accessing the premises or a risk assessment for slipping/tripping hazards in the workplace.

 - Common risks to individuals receiving care such as scalding or using cleaning products incorrectly